SamStruthers/CLP_waterchem_data/README.md

 ![List of parameters sampled and analytical methods used during the course of this study (adapted from the USFS Rocky Mountain Research Station's 2020 Quality Assurance Procedure Plan](data/metadata/rmrs_procedures.png)

 **Funding:** The Cameron Peak Fire portion of this dataset was funded by the City of Fort Collins Utilities, City of Greeley Utilities, City of Thornton Utilities and Northern Water.
-The Lower Poudre Water Quality Network portion was funded by the Thomas' lab at the University of Colorado Boulder, in-kind support was given by In-Situ Inc, ROSSyndicate at CSU and RMRS biogeochemistry lab.
+The Lower Poudre Water Quality Network sampling was funded by the Thomas' lab at the University of Colorado Boulder and Virridy, in-kind support was given by In-Situ Inc, ROSSyndicate at CSU and RMRS biogeochemistry lab.

 **Keywords**: Cameron Peak Fire, water quality, reservoirs, chlorophyll a, biogeochemistry, Cache la Poudre, Poudre Water Quality Network, ROSSyndicate, water quality, agriculture, urban impacts to water quality, TOC